HYXYH4123/ANAT0015_of_MJHW9/README.md

-# Supplemental Information for MJHW9's ANAT0015 project.
+# Data Analysis for MJHW9's ANAT0015 project.

 This Github includes the raw fluorescence intensity data and the analytical Python script for the project.